turingschool/front-end-curriculum/lessons/module-2/testing-with-hooks-and-linting.md

 ### Setting Up a Linter

-1. Install the package as a development dependency - we are using `eslint`
+1. Install the package as a development dependency - we are using `eslint`, so `npm install --save-dev eslint`
-1. Add the configuration file - called `.eslintrc`
+1. Add the configuration file to the project root - called `.eslintrc`
 1. Add a script to the `package.json` file to make things convenient - something like `lint`

 Let's add a linter to this repo!